Usman-Rafique/sentiment-prediction/README.md

 ## Requirements
 **Keras 2+**
+Matplotlib for plotting convergence curves.
-Tested with TensorFlow Backend - might work with Theano but not tested
+Tested with **TensorFlow Backend** - might work with Theano but not tested